Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 ## 14. RUSH JOB REVIEW - ADMIN

 ### View Rush Job Requests (`/schedule/admin-rush-jobs/`)
-- [TODO] Send the correct notification when moved into first by admin: Machine ready vs just on deck
+- [X] Send the correct notification when moved into first by admin: Machine ready vs just on deck
-- [TODO] REMOVE MAX TEMP, JUST COMMENT IT OUT from every form, IT"S CONFUSING
+- [X] REMOVE MAX TEMP, JUST COMMENT IT OUT from every form, IT"S CONFUSING
 - [X] See list of pending rush job requests
 - [X] Each request shows:
   - [X] User